 - Nolah is softer.

-- You will sink into the Nolah more, while Ghostbed gives you more of a sleeping on top of the mattress feel.
+- Sleepers will sink into the Nolah more, while Ghostbed gives people more of a sleeping on top of the mattress feel.

 Nolah is softer and more responsive to pressure.
 GhostBed is firmer and springier than Nolah, returning to shape more quickly after applying pressure.
 Watch the videos below to get a better idea of what to expect from each mattress.

 Motion Transfer Differences

 GhostBed doesn’t isolate motion quite as well as Nolah, so for couples where at least one person is a light sleeper, Nolah might be the better option.
 Watch these videos to see the difference.

-- You like a mattress where you sink into it a bit — Nolah sinks more than GhostBed, so it’s a good choice for people who like to feel like they are sleeping “in” their bed rather than “on” it.
+- People who like a mattress where you sink into it a bit — Nolah sinks more than GhostBed, so it’s a good choice for people who like to feel like they are sleeping “in” their bed rather than “on” it.

 - Side sleepers – Nolah is softer than GhostBed, making it more appropriate for side sleepers.

 Pick GhostBed If:

-- You want more support for your weight — People who are heavier may prefer GhostBed because it is thicker and uses high density foams, making it more supportive under pressure.
+- Those who want more support for your weight — People who are heavier may prefer GhostBed because it is thicker and uses high density foams, making it more supportive under pressure.